County Kildare: National elections

-For elections to Dáil Éireann, there are two constituencies in the county: Kildare North (4 seats) and Kildare South (4 seats).
-At the 2020 Irish general election, Kildare North returned Catherine Murphy (SD), Réada Cronin (SF), Bernard Durkan (FG), and James Lawless (FF), while Kildare South returned Sean Ó Fearghaíl (FF) (returned automatically as outgoing Ceann Comhairle), Patricia Ryan (SF), Martin Heydon (FG), and Cathal Berry (Ind).
+For elections to Dáil Éireann, there are two constituencies in the county: Kildare North (5 seats) and Kildare South (4 seats).
+At the 2024 Irish general election, Kildare North returned Aidan Farrelly (SD), Réada Cronin (SF), Joe Neville (FG), Naoise Ó Cearúil (FF), and James Lawless (FF), while Kildare South returned Sean Ó Fearghaíl (FF) (returned automatically as outgoing Ceann Comhairle), Mark Wall (Labour), Martin Heydon (FG), and Shónagh Ní Raghallaigh (SF).

-For elections to the European Parliament, it is part of the Midlands–North-West constituency (4 MEPs).
+For elections to the European Parliament, it is part of the Midlands–North-West constituency (5 MEPs).

 Demographics

-The county's population has nearly doubled to 186,000 from 1990 to 2005.
+The county's population effectively doubled, from approximately 104,000 to 210,000, between 1981 and 2011.
 The northeastern region of Kildare had the highest average per-capita income in Ireland outside County Dublin in 2003.
-East Kildare's population has increased rapidly, for example, the amount of housing in the Naas suburb of Sallins has increased sixfold since the mid-1990s.
+East Kildare's population has increased rapidly, for example, the population of the Naas suburb of Sallins increased sixfold (from 854 to 5,849) in the 20 years between the 1996 and 2016 census.

 As of 2022 the population of the county was 246,977.
 Ethnically, the 2016 census recorded County Kildare as 84% white Irish, 9% other white ethnicities, 2% black, 2% Asian, 1% of other ethnicities, and 2% not stated.
 For religion, the census recorded a population that was 80% Catholic, 9% of other stated religions, 10% with no religion and 2% not stated.